 The practice of contemplation is an act of protest against the shallow characterizations of living that pervades our cultural mono-vision of consumers and consumption.
 Deep practice is an alternative lifestyle, a step outside of the mainstream.
 With the development of skill these practice sessions become a way of bathing again in the refreshing waters of earth’s purity.
 By nurturing compassion and aspiring to heal the rifts that have grown so threatening between us and the earth, we touch the natural world as a friend, confidant, and admiring lover.
 By bringing the value of living-being clearly to mind we strike a blow against the nihilistic meaninglessness that has grown like a cancer in western societies since at least the First World War.

 Practices like the Zen tea ceremony are a good guide to what the contemplative traditions hold as the good life.
 They celebrate better without the more and faster that has become our cultural dead ends.
 Every meditation session is our small yet important contribution to the overall state of mindfulness enjoyed by the whole of the human race at that moment.
-Every session is a blow against the darkness of isolation and anomie and a ringing endorsement of our profound inner liberty and freedom.
+Every session is a blow against the darkness of isolation and anomie and a ringing endorsement of our profound inner liberty, dignity and freedom.

 In the age of ecocide we can be overwhelmed, wailing ‘what can I do?’